Northern Red Legged Frog

 Northern red-legged frogs thrive in the cool temperatures of the coastal forests.
 They prefer to live in forest wetlands, breeding in shallow ponds, and streams that are well shaded.
 Adult frogs spend much of their time on land.
 They will often take shelter under logs to stay cool and damp.

 Northern red-legged frogs mate and lay their eggs very early in spring, as early as January or February on the southern coast.
 They like slow-moving streams, ponds, and marshes for breeding.
-Male northern red-legged frogs behave like males of other species in that they call to attract females, the thing is is that they call from up to a meter below the surface with very deep sounds in tone.
+Male northern red-legged frogs behave like males of other species in that they call to attract females, the thing is that they call from up to a meter below the surface with very deep sounds in tone.

 Females lay eggs in large, jelly-like clusters of around 1000, attaching the clusters loosely to stems of aquatic plants just below the surface.
 Embryos develop and hatch in 3 to 4 weeks, then spend 4 to 5 months in the tadpole stage.
 Tadpoles eventually turn into little froglets. quite adorable at this stage.